NatureRoger/BVM-Run-Ventilator/README.md

 If you want to load stl files, you need to install a slicing program such as Slic3r or Skeinforge and add its path to the settings.

-#### Slic3r integration

-To invoke Slic3r directly from Pronterface your slicing command (_Settings_ > _Options_ > _External Commands_ > _Slice Command_) should look something like `slic3r $s -o $o`.
-If Slic3r is properly installed "slic3r" will suffice, otherwise, replace it with the full path to Slic3r's executable.

-If the Slic3r integration option (_Settings_ > _Options_ > _User interface_ > _Enable Slic3r integration_) is checked a new menu will appear after application restart which will allow you to choose among your previously saved Slic3r Print/Filament/Printer settings.

-## USING PRONSOLE

-To use pronsole, you need:

-  * Python 3 (ideally 3.6),
-  * pyserial (or python3-serial on ubuntu/debian) and
-  * pyreadline (not needed on Linux)

-Start pronsole and you will be greeted with a command prompt.
-Type help to view the available commands.
-All commands have internal help, which you can access by typing "help commandname", for example "help connect"

-If you want to load stl files, you need to put a version of skeinforge (doesn't matter which one) in a folder called "skeinforge".
-The "skeinforge" folder must be in the same folder as pronsole.py

-## USING PRINTCORE

-To use printcore you need Python 3 (ideally 3.6) and pyserial (or python3-serial on ubuntu/debian) See pronsole for an example of a full-featured host, the bottom of printcore.py for a simple command-line sender, or the following code example:

 ```python
 #to send a file of gcode to the printer
 from printrun.printcore import printcore